How to Go Digital with 3D Product Images

-Even after the pandemic calms down, though, it’s possible that some of the habits we’re developing now will stick around in our post-COVID-19 lives.
-In future flu seasons we may see more people turn to online shopping.
-We may see more offices allowing work from home, which means fewer stops in the corner store on the way home.
+Even as the pandemic begins to calm down, though, it’s likely that some of the habits we’re developing now will stick around in our post-COVID-19 lives.
+With shoppers worldwide now accustomed to the convenience and efficiency of online shopping, many customers are likely to continue ordering from the comfort of their couch.
+We may see more offices allowing work from home, which means fewer stops in stores on the way home.

 Given this new reality, it’s more important than ever for retailers to create online shopping experiences that mimic what happens in stores.
-One key element of doing that: adding 3D product images.
+One key element of doing that: adding 3D product images to eCommerce websites.

-By more closely mirroring what shoppers experience in person, 3D images can boost shopper engagement, increase conversions, and decrease returns.
-And here’s the great news: It’s never been easier or more affordable to add these assets to your site.
+By more closely mirroring what shoppers experience in person, high-quality 3D product photography can boost shopper engagement, increase conversions, and decrease returns.
+And here’s the great news: It’s never been easier or more affordable to add these assets to your online store.